Alpha-Blend-Interactive/docs/docs/cck/components/CVRDistanceLod.md

 Now just set up the distances you wish to hide one model and reveal the other.
 ## Notes

+!!! note
-- The distance measured in the CVR Distance Lod component is in meters.
+	The distance measured in the CVR Distance Lod component is in meters.

+!!! note
-- The component can also be used to hide objects without swapping to a low detail model.
+	The component can also be used to hide objects without swapping to a low detail model.